-The BIST is a thorough test of the digital portion of the selected AD9204 signal path.
+The BIST is a thorough test of the digital portion of the selected AD9269 signal path.
 Perform the BIST test after a reset to ensure that the device is in a known state.
 During BIST, data from an internal pseudorandom noise (PN) source is driven through the digital datapath of both channels, starting at the ADC block output.
 At the datapath output, CRC logic calculates a signature from the data.
 The BIST sequence runs for 512 cycles and then stops.
-Once completed, the BIST compares the signature results with a predetermined value.
-If the signatures match, the BIST sets Bit 0 of Register 0x24, signifying that the test passed.
-If the BIST test failed, Bit 0 of Register 0x24 is cleared.
-The outputs are connected during this test so that the PN sequence can be observed as it runs.
-Writing 0x05 to Register 0x0E runs the BIST.
-This enables the Bit 0 (BIST enable) of Register 0x0E and resets the
+When the sequence is complete, the BIST compares the signature results with a predetermined value.
+If the signatures match, the BIST sets Bit 0 in Register 0x24, signifying that the test passed.
+If the BIST test failed, Bit 0 in Register 0x24 is cleared.
+The outputs are connected during this test, so the PN sequence can be observed as it runs.

-PN sequence generator, Bit 2 (BIST INIT) of Register 0x0E.
-At the completion of the BIST, Bit 0 of Register 0x24 is automatically cleared.
-The PN sequence can be continued from the last value by writing a 0 in Bit 2 of Register 0x0E.
-However, if the PN sequence is not reset, the signature calculation will not equal the predetermined value at the end of the test.
+Writing the value 0x05 to Register 0x0E runs the BIST.
+This enables Bit 0 (BIST enable) in Register 0x0E and resets the PN sequence generator, Bit 2 (BIST init) in Register 0x0E.
+At the completion of the BIST, Bit 0 in Register 0x24 is automatically cleared.
+The PN sequence can be continued from the last value by writing a 0 in Bit 2 in Register 0x0E.
+However, if the PN sequence is not reset, the signature calculation does not equal the predetermined value at the end of the test.
 At that point, the user must rely on verifying the output data.